 I’m known for supporting clients who use raw diets.
 Done well, they should add to the health of your pet.

 However, there are some persistent myths that get in the way.
-One of the worst is the elevation of offal and organ meats are essential ingredients.
+One of the most common is the idea that offal and organ meats are essential ingredients.
 As useful as they can be, (even with vegan diets!), they aren’t a cure all.

 A Balanced Raw Diet

 First, some background.
 I started my career working in the local zoo, where one of the jobs was developing diets for our carnivore guests.
 What we did was easy: look at the wild diet and copy it.